rancher/rancher-docs/versioned_docs/version-2.7/integrations-in-rancher/cloud-marketplace/aws-marketplace-payg-integration/aws-marketplace-payg-integration.md

 - [Rancher Prime](https://aws.amazon.com/marketplace/pp/prodview-f2bvszurj2p2c)
 - [Rancher Prime (EMEA Orders Only)](https://aws.amazon.com/marketplace/pp/prodview-ocgjwd5c2aj5i)

+## FAQ

+For more details on how Rancher pay-as-you-go offerings work, refer to the [pay-as-you-go FAQ](../cloud-marketplace-payg-integration.md#faq).

 ## Limitations

 - Currently, you must be running Rancher v2.7.9.
 When you deploy a supported PAYG version, you can update to newer versions of Rancher when the listing is updated.